v0dro/v0dro.github.io/_posts/2020-2-27-interpreting-stream-benchmarks.md

 The benchmark is broken up into a number of kernels, each employing a different set of instructions per kernel operation.

+## SUM

+The STREAM SUM kernel computes a vector operation `A(i) = B(i) + C(i)`.
+This operation involves 24 bytes of data and 1 floating point addition operation.
+There are two loads and one store per iteration.

 ## TRIAD